-In FY20, Aeronautics staff attended 100 percent of the 14 emergency training events and exercises they were invited to, exceeding their target of 70 percent.
-In FY19 there were 21 emergency training events held.
+Aeronautics staff attended 90 percent of these emergency training events and exercises, exceeding their target FY22 target of 75 percent.

 Each calendar year, the Aeronautics Division performs all airport inspections as directed in the Federal Aviation Administration contract.
 The inspections cover the following facilities: paved and unpaved aprons, runways, taxiways, safety areas, markings and lightings, navigable airspace, navigational aids, traffic and weather indicators, fueling operations, construction safety, wildlife hazard management, airport operations, and compliance with FAA regulations and MassDOT Aeronautics Division directives.
 MassDOT oversees 35 airports and is required to complete a minimum of 12 inspections per the calendar year (set as a target).